VithurshanSuthakar/VithurshanSuthakar.github.io/README.md

 - Tried to attach attributes from the names of the files in the Standford dogs dataset to their respective dataset while categorizing the different breeds into their respective group.

 ***27/05/2022***
-- met with Andrea, to understand TNKTNK's ontology
+- Met with Andrea, to understand TNKTNK's ontology
 - Weekly meeting with Sid, to clarify and establish structure for the project.

 ***31/05/2022***
- - experimented with Python GUI Development with PySimpleGUI
+ - Experimented with Python GUI Development with PySimpleGUI

 ***02/05/2022***
  - Used EasyGUI to read in the Image Directory Path for TKTNK